|

 These meetings carry race points on each race (except the meeting final) going from 10 for a race win, then down to 1 point for a 10th.
 In the Meeting Final the points are handed out as follows: 20, 18, 15, 12, 10, 8, 6, 4, 2, 1.

-Saturday 28th June - Taunton - Event 4
+Saturday 16th May - Mendips - Event 4

 World Qualifying Rounds

-Sunday 29th December - Great Yarmouth - World Qualifier
+Saturday 27th December - Great Yarmouth - World Qualifier (A)

-Wednesday 23rd July - Eastbourne - World Qualifier (A)
+Saturday 22nd August - Ipswich - World Qualifier (A)

-Sunday 3rd August - Yarmouth - World Qualifier (B)
+Sunday 23rd August - Aldershot - World Qualifier (B)

 These meetings carry race points on each race (except the meeting final) going from 10 for a race win, then down to 1 point for a 10th.
 In the Meeting Final the points are handed out as follows: 20, 18, 15, 12, 10, 8, 6, 4, 2, 1.
 Where an event is marked with either (A)/(B) a driver may compete in both however, the driver can only score race points at one of those meetings.
 The driver must declare in advance when booking in to race which event they wish to score their points.
 Attendance points will be awarded for all meetings listed in the Attendance Points section subject to terms and conditions as detailed below.